nmustakin/HelloDataflow-LLVM/README.md

 Getting started to write Dataflow analysis in LLVM.
 (Without standard templates)

 ## Code Guidelines for LLVM APIs
-1. See basic steps to access functions, basic blocks and instructions from [HelloDataflow-LLVM](https://github.com/ufarooq/HelloPass-LLVM/).
+1. See how to access functions, basic blocks, and instructions from [HelloDataflow-LLVM](https://github.com/ufarooq/HelloPass-LLVM/).
-2. The following LLVM APIs might be helpful for implementing Dataflow Analysis.
-Assuming that you have a basic block and want to find out its successor(s), use the following snippet to iterate over its successors.
+2. The following LLVM APIs might be helpful for implementing a dataflow analysis.
+3. Given a basic block, to find out its successor(s), use the following snippet to iterate over its successors.
 ```cpp
 //#include "llvm/IR/CFG.h"